Reviewed for operational accuracy by Miki Furman, Founder and CEO, on .

 Every insurance claim starts with a phone call, a web form, or a mobile app submission.
 That first report is the FNOL.
 It captures who the policyholder is, what happened, when and where it happened, and what damage or loss occurred.
 The information collected during FNOL intake feeds directly into the claims management system and determines how quickly an adjuster can begin their work.

 FNOL matters disproportionately for two reasons.
 First, it is the policyholder's first real interaction with the claims process, and that experience shapes their perception of the carrier for the life of the claim.
-According to the Insurance Information Institute (III), policyholder satisfaction with the claims process is one of the strongest predictors of retention at renewal.
+The J.D.
+Power 2019 U.S. Property Claims Satisfaction Study reports that setting an accurate claim-length expectation and providing help at first notice of loss both improve satisfaction.
 A smooth, empathetic FNOL experience builds confidence.
 A frustrating one builds resentment.

 Second, FNOL accuracy directly impacts downstream efficiency.
 When the intake agent collects complete and correct information the first time, the adjuster can start the investigation immediately.
 When data is missing or inaccurate, the adjuster has to call the policyholder back, sometimes more than once, before they can even begin.
 That delay adds days to the claim cycle and increases handling costs across the board.